dell/csm-docs/content/docs/deployment/_index.md

 **If securing the API service and database, following steps 2 to 4 to generate the certificates, or skip to step 5 to deploy without certificates**

-2. From the `helm` directory, generate self-signed certificates using the following commands:
+2. Generate self-signed certificates using the following commands:

 ```
 mkdir api-certs